 INTERSECTIONS ALONG NY-5

-CDTA is upgrading its first BusPlus project, the Red Line, which launched in 2011.
-The first phase covers the BusPlus stations in Schenectady from Veeder/Nott to Niskayuna, and includes data collection, traffic analysis, and public engagement to inform design changes that will improve the station areas and adjacent intersections for transit riders, pedestrians, and other travelers throughout the corridor.
+CDTA has successfully completed the upgrade of roadway and intersections along the BusPlus BRT Red Line.
+The first phase of the Red Line Update covered the BusPlus stations in Schenectady from Veeder/Nott to Niskayuna, and ata collection, traffic analysis, and public engagement were used to inform design changes.
+New features to the red line improve the station areas and adjacent intersections for transit riders, pedestrians, and other travelers throughout the corridor.